 Fall in with

-- Meaning: Diminish in size, value etc.
+- Meaning: To decrease in size, value or importance.

 - Meaning: Be assigned to; to acquire a new responsibility, duty or burden

-- Meaning: Occur on a particular day
+- Meaning: To happen or take place on a specific day